Benchmarking the Influence of Pre-training on Explanation Performance in MR Image Classification: Methods

 \subsection{Data Generation}

-To generate the data used for this analysis, we use 2-dimensional T1-weighted axial MRI slices from 1007 healthy adults aged between 22 and 37 years, sourced from the Human Connectome Project (HCP) \cite{hcp} (see also supplemental material section \ref{app:sec:hcp}).
-The MRI data consists of 3D MRI slices pre-processed with FSL \cite{FSL} and FreeSurfer \cite{FreeSurfer} tools \cite{hcp_preprocess1,hcp_preprocess2} and defaced through the algorithm reported in \citet{defacing}.
+To generate the data used for this analysis, we use 2-dimensional T1-weighted axial MRI slices from 1007 healthy adults aged between 22 and 37 years, sourced from the Human Connectome Project \cite[HCP,][see also Supplementary Material, Section~1]{hcp}.
+The MRI data consists of 3D MRI slices pre-processed with the FSL \citep{FSL} and FreeSurfer \citep{FreeSurfer} tools as described in \cite{hcp_preprocess1,hcp_preprocess2} and defaced as reported in \citet{defacing}.
 These slices provide the background on which a random number of artificial `lesions' are overlaid.
 Regular and irregular lesions are generated and added to the slices.
 Each slice contains only one type of lesions.
 This defines a binary classification problem, which we solve using CNNs.
 The lesions are added so that the dataset created is balanced.

 For this study, we keep only slices with less than 55\% black pixels.
 These images are 260$\times$311 pixels in size.
 To obtain square images, they are padded vertically with zeros and cropped horizontally.
 The final size of the slices result in background images $B \in \mathbb{R}^{270\times 270}$, where we keep the intensity values $B_{ij} \in [0, 0.7]$ for $i,j=1, \dots, 270$.